viastopshate/nets213_hw1/README.md

 The Mercor model showcases both the potential and limitations of AI in hiring and, by extension, in managing crowdsourced labor:

-1. **Efficiency vs. Depth**: AI can quickly process large numbers of candidates but may miss subtleties that human recruiters catch.
+1. **Efficiency vs. Depth**: AI can quickly process large numbers of candidates but may miss subtleties that human recruiters catch and maybe overly focused on some certain features.
 2. **Skill Evaluation**: Certain skills, especially soft skills, may be challenging for AI to assess accurately.
 3. **Evolving Job Roles**: As AI takes over routine screening tasks, human HR roles may shift towards more strategic, interpersonal aspects of hiring and worker management.